 Is this a city or county issue?

-Will one email make a difference?
+Will one email really make a difference?

 What’s a realistic timeline?